westcoastcode-se/o2/README.md

     language that the game is written in and those mods can actually use the runtime-type information, inheritance and other such features
 * Built-in support for dependency management between different projects/modules
+* No built-in support for suspensions using `async` and `await`
+  * Threads are not really a good way of using your computers resources

 So my goal is to make a programming language that's modern, compiles quickly enough and creates machine-code.
 Then who knows what happens from there